simonroope/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project

 ## Project Idea
-To create decentralised fixed income bonds, each constituted as an NFT.
+To create decentralised fixed income bonds, each represented as an NFT.

 ### What Is a Bond?